kwertyops/byte-of-python/src/dudraw_quickstart.md

 Notice that this program does not have a call to `dudraw.show()`.
 This means that, although the image is saved to both files, a window displaying the image is never opened, and the image is not displayed to the screen.

-## How do I get official details on all of the methods?
+## How do I get official details on all of the functions?

 See here for the official documentation: